thesauri/dpad-compose/README.md

 Then we check whether the event was a key down or key up event.
 For key down events, we don't invoke the click handler yet, but we want to indicate to the user that the click has been registered.
-This is done by emiting a [PressInteraction.Press](https://developer.android.com/reference/kotlin/androidx/compose/foundation/interaction/PressInteraction) event to the interaction source:
+This is done by emitting a [PressInteraction.Press](https://developer.android.com/reference/kotlin/androidx/compose/foundation/interaction/PressInteraction) event to the interaction source:

 ```kotlin
 ... = compose {